lokalized/lokalized-java/README.md

 and a translation that could not be evaluated or interpolated ([`RESOLUTION_FAILURE`](https://javadoc.lokalized.com/com/lokalized/TranslationFailureReason.html#RESOLUTION_FAILURE)).
 Only resolution failures carry a runtime cause.
+An evaluated expression-fragment predicate or selected-fragment interpolation failure is a resolution failure, so the default fallback policy stops; [`fallbackOnAnyFailure()`](https://javadoc.lokalized.com/com/lokalized/TranslationFallbackPolicy.html#fallbackOnAnyFailure()) may continue to another locale.
+An expression-selected fragment always has a default `translation` and therefore cannot itself cause `NO_MATCHING_ALTERNATIVE`.

 The fail-soft handlers, [`returnKey()`](https://javadoc.lokalized.com/com/lokalized/TranslationFailureHandler.html#returnKey()) and [`logAndReturnKey(logger)`](https://javadoc.lokalized.com/com/lokalized/TranslationFailureHandler.html#logAndReturnKey(java.util.logging.Logger)), also handle runtime resolution failures by returning the interpolated key.
 Use [`throwException()`](https://javadoc.lokalized.com/com/lokalized/TranslationFailureHandler.html#throwException()) or a custom handler that throws on [`TranslationFailureReason.RESOLUTION_FAILURE`](https://javadoc.lokalized.com/com/lokalized/TranslationFailureReason.html#RESOLUTION_FAILURE) in development and test environments if you want broken placeholder rules, expressions, or custom resolvers to surface immediately.